Food list

 Proteins

-These proteins can be part of a healthy, balanced diet, but it’s best to consume them in moderation given they may have a higher fat and energy content.
-Regular intake may impact your health and weight loss goals.
+These proteins can fit into a healthy, balanced diet, but it’s important to enjoy them in moderation.
+They often contain more fat and calories, so regular, large portions may affect your progress towards health and weight loss goals.

 Food